- Instructions for Form 990-BL - Introductory Material

 When a tax is imposed on the trust for a taxable expenditure, any trustee who knowingly agreed to the expenditure must pay a tax of 2.5% of the amount of the taxable expenditure unless such agreement was not willful and was due to reasonable cause.

 Liability for tax.

 A person's liability for tax as a self-dealer or trustee under sections 4951 and 4952 is joint and several.
 Therefore, if more than one person is liable for tax on an act of self-dealing as a self-dealer or trustee, they may prorate the tax among themselves.
 The IRS may assess a deficiency against one or more self-dealers or trustees liable for the tax under section 4951 or 4952, regardless of the apportionment of tax shown on the return, if the amount paid by all those who are liable for a particular transaction, is less than the total tax due for that transaction.

 Generally, no more than three lines in Part II will be completed on any return.
-However, when a trustee is liable for section 4951 initial taxes, both as a trustee and as a self-dealer, and is also liable for section 4952 initial taxes because of taxable expenditure involvement, enter the section 4951 taxes on lines 1 and 2 and enter the section 4952 tax on line 4, with a total of the tax due on line 5.
+However, when a trustee is liable for section 4951 initial taxes, both as a trustee and as a self-dealer, and also is liable for section 4952 initial taxes because of taxable expenditure involvement, enter the section 4951 taxes on lines 1 and 2 and enter the section 4952 tax on line 4, with a total of the tax due on line 5.
 Pay in full with the return.
 Make the check or money order payable to the "United States Treasury".
 In all other instances, follow "Specific Instructions" given above.